AT&T interview: 5G Evolution, dueling Samsung 5G phones, and data caps explained

 With both Verizon and AT&T planning major 5G announcements for the 2019 CES, I wanted to speak directly with key technologists at both of the top U.S. carriers to really dig into their 5G network and device plans for the year.
-After a great chat with Verizon’s VP of Network Engineering, I enjoyed an equally illuminating interview today with AT&T VP of RAN and Device Design Gordon Mansfield, who provided legitimate insights into the carrier’s 5G plans — and explanations for some of its recently controversial marketing decisions.
+After a great chat with Verizon’s VP of network engineering, I enjoyed an equally illuminating interview today with AT&T VP of RAN and device design Gordon Mansfield, who provided legitimate insights into the carrier’s 5G plans — and explanations for some of its recently controversial marketing decisions.

-The executive takeaways from our interview include a few surprises: there’s more to AT&T’s confusing 5G Evolution branding than was initially thought, those two upcoming Samsung phones might not be as different in cellular performance as some people assume, and the company is apparently using its steep initial 5G data pricing to see what the market will bear.
+The executive takeaways from our interview include a few surprises: There’s more to AT&T’s confusing 5G Evolution branding than was initially thought; those two upcoming Samsung phones might not be as different in cellular performance as some people assume; and the company is apparently using its steep initial 5G data pricing to see what the market will bear.
 We also discussed 5G VR, AR, and other topics.

 Here’s a lightly edited transcript of our discussion.